Super-asymmetric fission of heavy nuclei induced by intermediate energy protons

-The most stricking feature of the superasymmetric mode is the mass number gap around 60 a.m.u. in respect with the symmetric fragment for both cases studied here.
-Our results confirm that IMF at intermediate energies are formed predominantly through a binary process, and that it is described by a superasymmetric fission mode.
+The most striking feature of the super-asymmetric mode is the mass number gap around 60 a.m.u. with respect to the symmetric fragment for both cases studied here.
+Our results confirm that IMF at intermediate energies are formed predominantly through a binary process, and that it is described by a super-asymmetric fission mode.

-Although a good description of the fragment production was obtained here with the fisson mechanism, it is not possible to exclude that the same description of the experiemntal data would not be obtained by a mechanism of evaporation which includes the associated spallation, with emissions of fragments heavier than the alpha-particle.
-In fact it was shown in Ref.~\cite{Odilon2} that, at least in the ground-state, a global description of fission and cluster emission would be possible in a single theoretical framework.
-In would be interesting to investigate if such an approach would be valid also for the decay of excited compound nuclei.